* 2010 NCAA runners-up

 * 23 All-America awards

 The NESCAC is one of the top athletic conferences in NCAA Division III, and women's lacrosse is no exception.
-Four NESCAC teams played in the 2012 NCAA Championship.
-Two of those squads advanced to the semifinals and one captured the national championship.
-The NESCAC boasts seven NCAA titles and seven national runner-up finishes in women's lacrosse.
-Seven teams were ranked in the coaches Top 20 preseason poll, including Hamilton at No. 18.
+Four NESCAC teams played in the 2013 NCAA championship, two of those squads advanced to the semifinals and one played for the national championship.
+The NESCAC boasts seven NCAA titles and eight national runner-up finishes in women's lacrosse.
 The conference tournament champion receives an automatic bid to the NCAA championship.

-Twenty-one Hamilton women's lacrosse players made history on May 18, 2008, when the Continentals dominated the reigning NCAA Division III champions -- Franklin & Marshall College -- by a 13-6 score in a rain-soaked national title game at Roanoke College in Salem, Virginia.
+Twenty-one Hamilton women's lacrosse players made history on May 18, 2008, when the Continentals dominated reigning NCAA Division III champions Franklin & Marshall College by a 13-6 score in a rain-soaked national title game at Roanoke College in Salem, Virginia.
 Bray was named the most outstanding player of the championship after she posted five goals and one assist against F & M. The amazing run to the championship was no fluke.
-Hamilton knocked off traditional powerhouse programs Middlebury College and Salisbury University to advance to the final.
+Hamilton knocked off traditional powerhouse programs Middlebury College and Salisbury University on its way to the final.
 The Continentals finished their memorable season with a 21-1 mark and set a team record with those 21 victories.
-The record was matched just two years later when Hamilton won its first 21 games before the Continentals suffered a one-goal loss to Salisbury in the 2010 NCAA championship game.
+The record was matched just two years later when Hamilton won its first 21 games before a one-goal loss against Salisbury in the 2010 NCAA championship game.

 Hamilton competed in the Liberty League from 1996 to 2011.
 The Continentals won six league regular season titles and captured five straight league championship crowns from 2007 to 2011.
 Bray was selected the league's offensive player of the year in 2011.
 Pengue was named defensive player of the year and D'Antonio was voted rookie of the year as Hamilton swept the major awards.
 Tetreault received league player of the year honors in 2007 and 2008, and Liz Longley '07 picked up the hardware in 2006.
 Kloidt and her coaching staff were honored by the league in 2004, 2008, 2010 and 2011.
 The Continentals won 49 of their last 50 games against league opponents.

 Strong academic performance is important to coach Kloidt.
-Tetreault was voted a 2008 first team academic all-American on the women's at-large team by the College Sports Information Directors of America (CoSIDA).
-Bray was CoSIDA third team academic all-district for New England and New York in 2011, and Liz Rave '10 earned the same award in 2010.
+Tetreault was voted a 2008 first team academic All-American on the women's at-large team by the College Sports Information Directors of America (CoSIDA).
+Three student-athletes have made CoSIDA's Division III Academic All-District Women's At-Large Team since 2010.
+In 2013, Friedman was elected to the Epsilon chapter of Phi Beta Kappa, which is the nation's oldest and most prestigious honor society.
+Six players earned a spot on the 2013 NESCAC Spring All-Academic Team.

 Hamilton plays its home games at Steuben Field on the site's artificial grass surface, which was installed in 2009.
-Steuben Field has been the football team's home for more than 100 years.
-The Continentals will play eight home games in 2013, including the home opener against Tufts University on March 9.
-Other NESCAC home games are against Wesleyan University (March 10), Bowdoin College (March 22), Middlebury College (April 3), Bates College (April 6) and Trinity (April 20).
-Hamilton travels to Florida during spring break and plays Colby College and Buffalo State College.
+The Continentals play six home games in 2014, including the home opener against Colby College on March 8.
+Other NESCAC home games are against Williams College (April 8), Connecticut College (April 12) and Trinity College (April 19).
+Hamilton travels to Florida during spring break and plays Amherst College and Babson College.